8 light tricks interior designers use to create atmosphere

 - Should energy efficiency be considered (for more frequently used lighting)

-- Are you trying to make a design or focal statement (with scale, shape or colors)?
+- Trying to make a design or focal statement (with scale, shape or colors)?

 5. Use spotlights to highlight your favorites

-Use lighting to subtly (or not so subtly) focus on a feature wall, architectural feature, or key asset (like your Mahogany leather sofa or winged armchair).
-Wall-mounted lighting arranged symmetrically on either side of a statement mirror above the mantelpiece of a fireplace will add warmth, sophistication and elegance to a room.
+Use lighting to subtly (or not so subtly) focus on a feature wall, architectural feature, or key holding (like your mahogany leather sofa or winged armchair).
+Wall mounted lighting arranged symmetrically on either side of a statement mirror above the mantel of a fireplace will add warmth, sophistication and elegance to a room.

 6. Make your guests feel welcome

-Spotlights work well aimed in the center of a dining table to draw people in.
+Spotlights work well focused in the center of a dining table to draw people in.

 8. Less is more

-Keep theme, color schemes, and material finishes consistent throughout the home, especially when it comes to lighting.
-Too many different styles in a filthy array throughout the house can be confusing to the eye and will cause unrest.
-Neutral lighter shades open up a space and make it appear larger, which is a color tone (through lampshades, for example) adds interest, while darker shades add a touch of luxury and coziness.
+Keep theme, color schemes and material finishes consistent throughout the house, especially when it comes to lighting.
+Too many different styles in a filthy array all over the house can be confusing on the eye and will cause unrest.
+Neutral, lighter shades open up a space and make it appear larger, which is a shade of color (e.g. through lampshades) adds interest, while darker shades add a touch of luxury and coziness.
 Keep it simple and consistent.